Data Structures for Muggles

 • Element is a leaf

-• Element is a degree-1 node
+• Element is a degree1degree-1 node

-• Element is a degree-2 node
+• Element is a degree2degree-2 node

 Since the 1st case means we don’t do anything, we will start from the 2nd case.